 • The political leader who desperately wants the limelight and is inclined to accept any foolish Philosophical Flavor of the Day to get it?

 • Or perhaps it is the honest "reader"!

-Is a dishonest scientist more qualified than an honest “reader”?
-Education is a wonderful thing.
-We need to be constantly educating ourselves by reading books, articles in newspapers, magazines and listening to discussions regarding a whole host of issues.
 In grade school, junior high school and high school we get the basic tools necessary for independent thought.
 This requires a certain amount of teaching of what to think versus how to think.
 Yet isn’t self-education the basic ingredient of formal education?
 Reading the information, discussing the information, and challenging each position by cross-referencing various writings.
 Finally writing about the information ourselves, since nothing sharpens the mind quite like having to place your thoughts down on paper.

 Unfortunately higher education has lost sight of its role.
 Formal education at the higher levels continues to teach you what to think, not how to think.
 Unfortunately so many come out of college as a herd of independent thinkers.
 Has it always been this way?
 I don’t know; although I do believe it depends on the school and the professors; and more schools and their professors are more and more radical.
 Woe be unto any student who stands against one of his professors pet theories.
 Worse yet; one who proves this pet theory has the smell of horse pucky attached to it.